bitlab-tech/ECC_MPC-TSS_study/3_sss-ecdh/README.md

 ## *Note: Finite field arithmetics

-  When applying Shamir's Secret Sharing (SSS) to a private key in elliptic curve cryptography (ECC), we perform the secret sharing over the [finite field](https://en.wikipedia.org/wiki/Finite_field) defined by $n$, the order of the base point $G$, rather than the prime field $p$.
+  When applying Shamir's Secret Sharing (SSS) to a private key in elliptic curve cryptography (ECC), we perform the secret sharing over the [finite field](https://en.wikipedia.org/wiki/Finite_field) defined by $n$, the order of the base point $G$ of the Elliptic curve in use, rather than the prime field $p$.

   **Reason:**